dahliaOS/documentation/pangolin/Pangolin-Desktop.md

 # Developing Pangolin for dahliaOS Linux-Based builds

-While pre-compiled builds can be found in the dahliaOS-overlays folder, you can also compile Pangolin and include them in the Buildroot toolchain
+While pre-compiled builds can be found in the dahliaOS-overlays folder, you can also compile Pangolin and include them in the Buildroot toolchain.

 ## Prerequisites